httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Strings can but SHOULD NOT be split across multiple header instances, because comma(s) inserted upon combination will become part of the string output by the parser.

-Integers, Floats and Binary Content cannot be split across multiple headers because the inserted commas will cause parsing to fail.
+Integers, Floats and Byte Sequences cannot be split across multiple headers because the inserted commas will cause parsing to fail.

 If parsing fails -- including when calling another algorithm -- the entire header field's value MUST be discarded.
 This is intentionally strict, to improve interoperability and safety, and specifications referencing this document cannot loosen this requirement.